 When programming you will often want to select patterns of fixtures.
-Rather than having to individually select and deselect fixtures, the Sapphire Touch has an easy way of selecting odd then even fixtures in a range of fixtures, or it can, for example, select every 4th fixture.
+Rather than having to individually select and deselect fixtures, Titan has an easy way of selecting patterns of fixtures within a range.

-- 1> Select some fixtures. - 2> Press the All button (to the left of the locate button). - 3> Select a pattern from the softkeys.
+- 1> Select some fixtures. - 2> Press the <All> button (labelled Odd/Even on some consoles).

+3> Select a pattern from the softkeys.
 Your selection is modified so you will only be controlling, say, the odd fixtures.

-- 4> Press the Fix+1 or Fix-1 buttons button to change the selection to the next stage of the pattern. - 5> To end the pattern selection, press All twice. - For example, if you are programming a chase using 16 fixtures and you want every 4th fixture to do the same thing, you just select the 16 fixtures, then press All, then D [1 in 4].
+- 4> Press the <Fix+1> or <Fix-1> button to change the selection to the next stage of the pattern (<Next> and <Prev> on some consoles). - 5> To end the pattern selection, press <All> twice. - The Direction option allows you to set the fixture selection order to go in a specific direction (using the group layout).
+This is useful for selecting symmetrical pairs of fixtures and for quickly creating cues using overlap. - Direction will return to "None" when you press Clear.
+You can change this by setting [Clear / Maintain Direction] in the [Clear Options] menu (hold the Clear button down to see this option). - For example, if you are programming a chase using 16 fixtures and you want every 4th fixture to do the same thing, you just select the 16 fixtures, then press <All>, then [1 in x], then [1 in 4].
 You will see that the 1st, 5th, 9th and 13th fixtures are now selected, and you can create the look for those fixtures.
-Then press Next, and the 2nd, 6th, 10th and 14th fixtures will be selected ready for programming.
-After you have programmed the fourth set of fixtures, the pattern will go back to the first position again, until you press All twice to end. - You can enter your own patterns using the numeric keypad and softkeys, for example "2" A [In] "6".
+Then press <Fix+1>, and the 2nd, 6th, 10th and 14th fixtures will be selected ready for programming.
+After you have programmed the fourth set of fixtures, the pattern will go back to the first position again, until you press <All> twice to end. - You can enter your own patterns using the numeric keypad and softkeys, for example "2" [ln] "6" <Enter>. - You can also get to these options by holding down a group selection button for the fixtures.